sbkandola/Finite-Spaces/README.md

 # Modeling Finite Spaces
 The purpose of this repository is to create a program for modeling finite topological spaces.
-It requires the package NetworkX.
+It requires the packages NetworkX and numpy.

 ## Description of each file: